pitt-crc/user-manual/docs/bioinformatics/ollama.md

 This will run the ollama service on a GPU node with 125GB of memory, 16 cores and an L40S 48GB GPU memory.

-After the job is submitted and running, you caninquire the host name and the port number it's listening on via the following command:
+After the job is submitted and running, you can inquire the host name and the port number it's listening on via the following command:

 ```commandline
 [fangping@login3 ~]$ squeue -M gpu -u fangping